maatonmies/Word-Frequency-API-Service/README.md

 **TODO**

-Unfortunately due to work and family commitments I have not been able to spend as much time with this project as I wanted to so I have not implemented authrodisation yet.
+Unfortunately due to work and family commitments I have not been able to spend as much time with this project as I wanted to so I have not implemented authorisation yet.
 Will add token authorisation and token issuer endpoints shortly.
 I will also make the local sql server work with Docker if I have the time.